Cloud Storage for Multi-Service Battery Operation (Extended Version): Empirical Study

-The above profit for the CSO from the Cloud Storage service is economically interesting compared to other services.
-PG\&E performed a study to assess the economic performance of two of its large scale batteries from their participation in the California Independent System Operator (CAISO) markets, also known as the EPIC Project \cite{fribush2016epic}.
-This "real-world" experiment showed that revenues from energy arbitrage on the wholesale market were too low to compensate for the inherent round trip efficiency of the batteries.
-Although revenues from frequency regulation represented the highest value, they only ranged between $2$ and \$$7$k/MW/month, which is still not enough to offset the battery investment cost.
+We compare CSO operation to other battery services studied in the literature.
+PG\&E performed a study to assess the economic performance of two of its large scale batteries from their participation in the California Independent System Operator (CAISO) markets, also known as the EPIC Project \citep{fribush2016epic}.
+This real-world experiment showed that revenues from energy arbitrage on the wholesale market were too low to compensate for the inherent round trip efficiency of the batteries, with a yearly profit of around \$8.5k/MW.
+The revenues from frequency regulation represented the highest value, with the yearly profit ranging between \$24k and \$84k/MW.
+These values are transformation of Case 2 will lead to a yearly profit of around \$26k/MW, which is in the same order as that from frequency regulation service.
+This is while the frequency regulation is a high priority service that can not be mixed with congestion management.

-The simulation results confirm the advantage of aggregating a diversity of households' types and accessing external resources which allow overbooking beyond the one possible from statistical multiplexing only.
-However, while statistical multiplexing is free but limited, the access to external resources almost quadruples the profit of the CSO in the case study.
-Note that the additional profit allowed with blockings is very sensitive to the battery investment cost and the electricity prices faced by the CSO.
-Indeed, if the battery cost is high and electricity prices are low during blockings, the CSO may choose to allocate a lot more virtual capacity than he has actually installed.